QUT-AMS/Constitution/Role-Descriptions.md

 - Identifies and secures potential guest speakers, panelists, and mentors for club events.
 - Encourages and develops partnerships with potential sponsors to support club activities.
 - Tracks and documents outreach efforts to ensure continuity and long-term relationship building.

+## Engagement Officer
+> [!NOTE]
+> Previous experience not required, 2-4 hours per week, in-person event attendance expected

+The Engagement Officer acts as the central connector between Events, Marketing, and Industry teams, ensuring that all initiatives are engaging, aligned with club values, and fulfill industry obligations.
+They monitor performance, coordinate collaborations, and advise on strategies to maintain authentic messaging and meaningful experiences for members.

+Responsibilities:
+- Serve as the central point of coordination between Events, Marketing, and Industry teams, ensuring initiatives are consistent, aligned with club objectives, and fulfill industry obligations.
+- Monitor campaign performance and track key metrics such as reach, engagement, conversions, and audience growth using analytics tools (Google Analytics, Meta Business Suite, etc.) to ensure marketing is accurate and effective.
+- Prepare monthly marketing and engagement reports for the Executive Team, highlighting areas for improvement and alignment with club values.
+- Serve as the main point of contact for other clubs, facilitating partnerships, joint events, and collaborative projects that provide meaningful experiences that align with the clubs aims and objectives.
+- Advise the team on strategies to improve audience engagement, community interaction, partnership opportunities, and alignment of events and campaigns with club values and member expectations.